Yarn Ball Knots and Faster Computations: Introduction

-The complexity of planar knot diagrams are often measured by their crossing number, denoted by $n$ in this paper, and the computational complexity of a knot invariant is typically described in terms of $n$.
-Three-dimensionally, planar diagrams are embedded in ``pancakes"-- very flat and wide subsets of $\bbR^3$, as in Figure \ref{fig:PancakeAndYarn} (A).
+The complexity of planar knot diagrams is often measured by their number of crossings, denoted by $n$ in this paper, and the computational complexity of a knot invariant is typically described in terms of $n$.
+Three-dimensionally, planar diagrams can be seen as projections of knots embedded in ``pancakes"-- very flat and wide subsets of $\bbR^3$, as in Figure \ref{fig:PancakeAndYarn} (A).
 This pancake description of a knot is somewhat artificial and does not realistically describe knots that occur in nature.
 For example, knotted DNA is shaped much more like the ball of yarn in Figure \ref{fig:PancakeAndYarn} (B), than the pancake knot in (A).

-Since we aim to have a 3D understanding of knot invariants, we study knots in the shape of the yarn ball as opposed to the pancake.
-We define a \emph{yarn ball knot} to be a knotted tube of uniform width 1 that is tightly packed in a ball, as in Figure~\ref{fig:PancakeAndYarn}~(B).
-Equivalently, a yarn ball knot is a knot embedded in a grid, which we discuss in depth in Section \ref{sec:GridsAndLinkingNumber}.
-Let $L$ be the diameter of the yarn ball knot, then the volume of the knot is $V\sim L^3$.
-The volume also measures the length of the yarn, or how much yarn was used to make the knot.
+The point of view we present in this paper is that knots are three-dimensional and the best way to understand a knot should be three-dimensional.
+In the subsequent sections, we propose some new language to aid the knot theory community in discussion surrounding current understanding of an invariant.